sheila-anne/sheila-anne/src/pages/working-together/index.md

 ---
-bannerImageHeadline: "Life Coaching | Working Together"
+bannerImageHeadline: "Life Coaching | Coaching"
 featuredImage: /img/sheila-anne-working-together.jpg
 formHeadline: "Let's get started!"
 formParagraph: "This 30-minute complimentary call is an opportunity to ask questions and learn how Sheila Anne can help you transform your life:"